urbit/developers.urbit.org/content/guides/additional/remote-scry.md

 constrained).
 Previously we only supported scrying within the same ship, but from Kernel version `[%zuse 413]`, it is possible to scry from *other* ships.

+{% callout %}

+**Warning**

+Remote scries are still a new, experimental feature.

+As of `[%zuse 413]`, there is a known bug that causes subscribers to often fail.
+A fix is currently planned for `[%zuse 412]`, and it is not recommended to use remote scries in production userspace code until then.

+It should also be noted that, while responses are signed, encryption has not yet been implemented.

+{% /callout %}

 ## Lifecycle of a scry

 When you think of scry, you probably think of [`.^`